MalekMA/RoomFinder/README.md

 - [Key] = dsproj
 - [Day] = Monday, Tuesday,..., Friday
-- [Time] = 24 hr time where the colon is replaced with a colon.
+- [Time] = 24 hr time where the colon is replaced with a period.
 Example: 2:10 PM would be entered as 14.10
 - [Room] = Room name at UOIT north campus.
 Example: UA1220
 - [Rating] = Value between 1-5.